Seal of Dane County County of Dane

 Cancellations

-Call the Court Cancellation Line at (608) 266-4456 after 5:30 PM the night before the hearing date to see if a case has been canceled.
+Court cancellations are listed on our website and updated daily as of 4:30 PM.
+Check our cancellation page after 4:30 PM the night before the hearing date to see if a case has been canceled.

 Fees